skolwa/phd_thesis/README.md

 # Ph.D.
-Thesis in Physics (Astronomy)
+Thesis in Physics

 ## Details

+Dieses Thesis wurde eingereicht an die Fakultät für [Physik Ludwig Maximilians Universität](https://www.en.physik.uni-muenchen.de/)

-This doctoral thesis was submitted to the Faculty of Physics at the [Ludwig Maximilians University of Munich](https://www.en.physik.uni-muenchen.de/).
+This thesis was submitted to the Faculty of Physics at the Ludwig Maximilians University of Munich.

 ### Title: